 The relationship between Ca2+ and Mg+ is particularly interesting when one considers this tidbit of information.

 …we show that the effect of Mg2+ on KGDHC [alpha-ketoglutarate dehydrogenase complex – a key mitochondrial enzyme involved in ATP production] activity depends upon the presence of thiamine pyrophosphate [TPP].
 In the absence of TPP, Mg2+ inactivates whereas Ca2+ stimulates the enzyme’s activity.

-Among the reasons I find this interesting is that there are many health protocols that favor high dose magnesium supplementation often chronically and almost always absent thiamine.
-In the absence of thiamine, high dose magnesium therapy presumptively would derail OXPHOS, which, as part of the major energy pathway of the mitochondria, would create problems with Ca2+ management in the cardiomyocyte, potentially exacerbating heart function.
+Among the reasons I find this interesting is that many health protocols favor high-dose magnesium supplementation often chronically and almost always absent thiamine.
+In the absence of thiamine, high-dose magnesium therapy presumptively would derail OXPHOS, which, as part of the major energy pathway of the mitochondria, would create problems with Ca2+ management in the cardiomyocyte, potentially exacerbating heart function.
 Indeed, the absence of the thiamine alone will cause these problems, but when combined with high dose Mg+ therapy, we would potentially exacerbate this cascade.
-I cannot help but wonder if these high dose magnesium protocols aren’t doing more harm than good as far as mitochondrial and heart function are concerned?
+I cannot help but wonder if these high-dose magnesium protocols aren’t doing more harm than good as far as mitochondrial and heart function are concerned.

 Caffeine and Sodium